-The recognition solidifies Callender's place as one of the top talents in Welsh rugby.
+The recognition solidifies the Harlequins player's place as one of the top talents in women's rugby.
 The Carmarthenshire product, a dynamic back rower known for her relentless work ethic and leadership on the field, received the accolade after a standout year with Wales, beating strong competition from fellow internationals such as international teammate and three-time Olympian Jasmine Joyce.

 A key figure in the Welsh national side, 24-year-old Callender’s performances during a challenging Guinness Women’s Six Nations campaign this year were pivotal in securing the honour.
 Consistently one of the top tacklers and breakdown specialists, her impact on the team extends beyond her technical ability, with teammates and coaches alike lauding her passion and commitment.